HcashOrg/Hx-Doc/docs/wallets/hx-building.md

 ---

-## Building on OS X
+<h2 id="2">Building on OS X</h2>

 > **HyperExchange Node OS X Build Instructions**

-1.Install XCode and its command line tools by following the instructions here:[https://guide.macports.org/#installing.xcode](https://guide.macports.org/#installing.xcode).
+1.Install XCode and its command line tools by following the instructions here:<https://guide.macports.org/#installing.xcode>.
 In OS X 10.11 (El Capitan) and newer, you will be prompted to install developer tools when running a devloper command in the terminal.
 This step may not be needed.

-2.Install Homebrew by following the instructions here: [http://brew.sh/](https://brew.sh/)
+2.Install Homebrew by following the instructions here: <http://brew.sh/>

 3.Initialize Homebrew: